studioml/studio/docs/remote_worker.rst

 ==========================

-This page describes a procedure for setting up a remote worker for StudioML.
-Remote workers are listening to the queue; once a worker receives a message from the queue, it starts the experiments
+This page describes a procedure for setting up a remote worker for Studio.
+Remote workers are listening to the queue; once a worker receives a message from the queue, it starts the experiments.

 I. Getting credentials
 ----------------------

-1. Remote workers work by listening to distributed queue.
+1. Remote workers work by listening to a distributed queue.
 Right now the distributed queue is backed by Google PubSub; so to access it, you'll need application credentials from Google. (in the future, it may be implemented via firebase itself, in which case this step should